ftyers/calma/sharedtaskdata/README.md

 # Shared Task on Cross-Lingual Morphological Analysis

 We introduce the task of cross-lingual morphological analysis.
 Given a word in an unknown related language, for example "navifraghju" ("shipwreck" in Corsican), a human speaker of several related languages is able to deduce that it is a noun in the singular by making deductions from similar words, for example: "naufragi" (Catalan), "naufragio" (Spanish, Italian), "naufrágio" (Portuguese) and "naufrage" (French).
 In this task we invite participants to create computational models which will be able to do the same.
 Two language families are represented, Romance (fusional morphology) and Turkic (agglutinative morphology).

 ## Tracks

 We present two tracks: a closed track and an open one.

-**Track 1** Competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
+**Track 1** Competitors get annotated data from related languages and learn a model which can analyse unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their system.

 **Track 2** Competitors get annotated data from related languages as well as an unannotated plain text corpus in the target language.
-They learn a model which can analyze unseen target language forms.
+They learn a model which can analyse unseen target language forms.
 In addition, competitors are allowed to use the input forms in the test set when training their system.

 We encourage participants to provide thorough error analysis.